showmen15/testEEE/README.md

 You can install it by python-installer

     pip install amber-python-drivers

 Package available at https://pypi.python.org/pypi/amber-python-drivers

 How to contribute
 -----------------

-Clone this repo, setup your enviroment (optional using `virtualenv`), by `pip install -r requirements.txt`.
+Clone this repo, setup your environment (optional using `virtualenv`), by `pip install -r requirements.txt`.
 Next, change what you want and make pull request.

 Support
 -------